ABOUT OUR CLUB

 While some may confuse the name of the club to represent the township of Barnegat Light, which is approximately two miles north of Harvey Cedars, history provides a clearer picture.
 As it turns out, the Township of Barnegat Light was once known as Barnegat City and the community did not change its name to Barngat Light until 1948.

-Today, the Barnegat Light Yacht Club continues a long history of sailing, youth programs and over eighty years of Saturday socials.
+Today, the Barnegat Light Yacht Club continues a long history of sailing, youth programs and almost 100 years of Saturday socials.